-With over 100 food and drink producers from Suffolk, many from just a few miles away, all gathered to sell their produce including raw milk, organic vegetables, sourdough bread, award winning beer and spirits from sponsors Adnams, cyder from Aspall and delicious streetfood.
+The Festival hosts over 100 food and drink producers from Suffolk, many from just a few miles away, all gathered to sell their produce to thousands of visitors over the course of the weekend.

-The Festival is truly family friendly with free tickets for under 15s with free children’s activities and hands on cooking workshops.
+The Festival is truly family friendly with free tickets for under 15s, free children’s activities and hands on cooking workshops.

 Not only is there an amazing array of local produce but the festival also has 2 cookery demonstration stages hosting visiting and local chefs.
-Over the past few years we have had some amazing chefs come to Suffolk to include; Valentine Warner, Henry Harris, Thomasina Miers, Sabrina Ghayour, Natalie Colemann, Jane Baxter to name but a few.
+Over the past few years we have had some amazing chefs come to Suffolk including Valentine Warner, Henry Harris, Thomasina Miers, Sabrina Ghayour, Natalie Colemann and Jane Baxter to name a few.